 See the library reading list for this module (Canterbury)

-- aware of key developments in the history of modern Western political thought;
+1: knowledge of key developments in the history of modern Western political thought

-- able to identify the main thinkers representing these development;
+2: identify the main thinkers representing these developments

-- able to summarise the political ideas of these thinkers;
+3: summarise the political ideas of these thinkers

-- able to situate these developments within the relevant historical context;
+4: situate these developments within the relevant historical context

-- able to evaluate the ethical meaning and implications of these developments;
+5: evaluate the ethical meaning and implications of these developments

-- able to assess the intellectual legacy of the thinkers discussed in this module;
+6: assess the intellectual legacy of the thinkers discussed in this module.

 Back to top